Secure Shell

 • A user who has appropriate authorization can use SCP to copy any file in the Cisco IOS File System (IFS) to and from a switch by using the copy command.
 An authorized administrator can also do this from a workstation.

-To configure the Cisco router for Secure Copy (SCP) server-side functionality, perform the following steps.
+Follow these steps to configure the Cisco router for Secure Copy (SCP) server-side functionality.

 Step 1